EndlssNightmare/BypassAV/README.md

 >
 >Obs: These scripts are for educational purposes only.
 Use them at your own risk because I will not be responsible for your actions!

+>Works on Parrot OS and Kali Linux!
+>

 <br>

 <p align="center">